2

 Right At School - a place to be a kid!

-Part-Time Before and After School Site Program Manager
+Part Time After School Site Program Manager

-Right At School provides local school districts with before and after-school extended day programs with a focus on disguised learning activities and daily enrichment dedicated to the success of all students!
+Right At School provides local school districts before and after school extended day programs with a focus on disguised learning activities and daily enrichment dedicated to the success of all students!

-Right At School's mission emphasizes a commitment to inspire a love of learning, support schools, and give families peace of mind.
+Right At School's mission emphasizes a commitment to inspire a love of learning, support schools, and giving families peace of mind.
 We do this by building a team of mission-driven individuals who are passionate about fostering a love of learning and creating safe, engaging experiences for children.
 Our vision is to bring exceptional, affordable programs to as many students, families, and schools as possible while providing a safe environment for children to explore and grow.

-• Location: Inside Alamo Heights area schools
+Location: Inside Mesquite area schools

 • Must be 21 years of age with a High School diploma/GED.